How to Choose Ski Goggles: Finding the Right Lenses & Fit

 Ski Goggle Ventilation

 There’s nothing worse than foggy goggles on the mountain.
 It impedes your vision, which can be both frustrating and unsafe.
-Below are some key features and helpful tips to ensure you ventilate your goggles properly to prevent this from happening.
+Below are some key features to look for in anti-fog goggles, as well as some helpful tips to ensure you ventilate your goggles properly to prevent this from happening.

 Picture yourself skiing down the trail without being able to see.
 Scary, right?
 Most goggles have properties to prevent fogging, but they differ in quality and effectiveness.
 Read below about some common anti-fog features so that you know how to choose ski goggles that will reduce the likelihood of this scenario occurring.